 The specific times of monitoring each day were at 09:00, 13:00 and 16:00 and were selected to represent times shortly following major movements of people into or out of the building at the start of school, following lunch and after school

+  The two TSI DUSTTRAK II Aerosol Monitors (models 8530 and 8532) we used in our study were handheld monitors, which were operated with standard factory calibration factor of 1.0 being used.
+In addition, because Relative Humidity can impact the reliability of these PM 2.5 Monitors, results from outdoor readings by the PM 2.5 Monitors may also experience some inaccuracies during readings taken at higher humidity levels.
+Efforts to correct PM2.5 values at times with high levels of RH were not made since indoor and outdoor RH values were not measured, though conditioned indoor air RH levels were most likely below 50%.

 RESULTS AND DISCUSSION

+Relative Humidity (RH) is the amount of water in a sample of air divided by the amount of water required to make the air saturated.
+RH affects the measurement of the PM2.5 value of air that has not been dried, as a higher RH increases the measured PM2.5 value.
+In order to get a measurement of the amount of PM2.5 present without including the increased PM2.5 caused by a higher RH, the measured value must be adjusted.
+The following equation adjusts the PM2.5 values of humid air.
+All of the data presented in this paper related to measurements of PM2.5 values performed at the International School of Beijing has been adjusted for RH with the equation.

+PM2.5(a) = PM2.5(m) / (1 + 0.25 * ((RH^2)/(1-RH)))

+Where:

+PM2.5(a) is the adjusted/real PM2.5 value,

+PM2.5(m) is the measured PM2.5 value,

+RH is the Relative Humidity of the air (0 ≤ RH ≤ 1)

 The results of the monitoring of indoor air quality before and after the air handling system upgrades previously described can be demonstrated in the following 4 figures.
 Figure 1 represents a direct comparison between the average PM2.5 concentration of each room before and after implementation with rooms with upgraded air handlers separated from those without; Figure 2 and figure 3 individually represent the average indoor PM2.5 compared to the average outdoor PM2.5 on each data collection day of the period before and after implementation, respectively.
-Lastly, presents the ratio for the two periods are compared.
+Lastly, Table 1 presents the average indoor and outdoor concentrations observed the ratio for the two periods are compared.